TaronSilver/genom/README.md

 documentation		--> make doc

-Step 2: Execute the program
+STEP 2: Execute the program

 with Qt  			--> ./genom-2